enckse/StyleCopCmd/README.md

   -a, --addIns=VALUE         Addin paths to search
-  -k, --keepCache            Allows StyleCop to use caching -t, --terminate            Report a non-zero exit code on violation
+  -k, --keepCache            Allows StyleCop to use caching -t, --terminate            Report a non-zero exit code on violation -m, --memoryLimited        Switches to an analyzer that will only output to
+                               file (good for large projects)
 ```